lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 | **excludedFunctions**  | set of functions excluded                                     | `[]` &rarr; no function excluded
 | **mandatoryFunctions** | set of compulsory functions that must appear in new genotypes | `[]` &rarr; no mandatory functions

+Note that in the case of **includedFunctions**, an empty array means that all functions of the library

+Using this three arrays, a new array called **eligibleFunctions** is automatically constructed, to have an enumaration of all available functions at the precise moment of a genotype generation.

 ```
 var includedFunctions = [];